 Using the HubSpot form element

-In your Foleon Doc, open the elements bar and drag the HubSpot form to your page.
+In your Foleon Doc, open the elements bar and drag the HubSpot form element to your page.

 In the image below, you see what a HubSpot form element might look like in your Foleon Doc.
-If you want to change the styling of the form to match your brand, follow the steps in the next section.
+To change the form's styling to match your brand, follow the steps in the section below.

 ⚠️ When you've added a HubSpot form, you might see some HubSpot tracking scripts being loaded (even if you’ve disabled HubSpot tracking in the project settings).
 This could happen when the form is loading or when the form validation is triggered.